nicoledag/sinatra_sleepystar/README.md

 Nicole Dagnenica

 Technology Used
+Object Oriented Ruby programming language
 Session and Bcrpt for secure session
 Active Record for database managment
-Ruby programming language
-HTML and CSS
+HTML and CSS for styling
+Photoshop for logo and background image